 One injustice however cannot be reversed with another injustice as it has happened with Mayawati, ex CM of Uttar Pradesh, for instance.
 Reservation quotas can be limited to basic language majors at entry level.
 In the employment scene, the ‘tehsildar’ offices and corporation/municipal offices can be cent percent reserved for the categorized communities.
 Some departments in state governments like the Electricity and Water distribution can be similarly reserved to varying degrees for SC/STs.
 Strictly no reservation when it comes to medical/engineering course seats and for science/tech/medical jobs.

 Why again reservation must be an issue in India.
 Coming from a family that has donated valuable real estate during ‘Bhoo dhaan’ movement as late as in 1970s when the Land Ceiling Act came into force, I have first hand information on sacrifice by the landlords for the sake of the nation.
 The Vysya banks were nationalized in one big sweep by the then Prime Minister Mrs. Indira Gandhi.
-The princely states of India had had to give up immeasurable wealthy comforts and rich heritage handlooms.
+The rulers of princely states of India had to give up their palatial luxurious Maharaja lifestyle and rich family heirlooms for the sake of the nation.
 Did any of the communities continue to grumble about their sacrifice like the Brahmins do?
 Do they flee India for greener pastures abroad?
 Ever heard of May Bank of Malaysia, also founded by a Tamil Chettiar, nationalized by the Malaysian govt one fine day since long?
 The Chettiars were prime lenders in the south east Asian nation and in neighbouring Singapore.
 Every single Hindu temple in this part of the world was/is funded and raised and maintained by them.
 Every single temple in Chennai at least was raised and maintained by the Senguntha Mudaliar community.
 We never have beaten breasts to proclaim how much we have lost.
 Much of our landed estate was donated to upkeep of Hindu temples.

 Recommendations to higher offices and management quotas are equally if not more evil than reservation (as perceived by the forward communities).